RezaPurut/Deep_Learning_experiment/fine_tune_vggface/README.md

 ![Alt text](https://github.com/RezaPurut/Deep_Learning_experiment/blob/master/fine_tune_vggface/decision_map.png)
 <p align="center"><i>(Marcelino, 2018)</i></p>

 Quadrant 3 and 4 were selected in this experiment.
+Why?
+Because we have small dataset

 # What I Learned
 - Before I proceed with 10 images per class in training folder, I use 5 images per class for training and 3 images per class for validation but the classification is quite sucks.
 Then, I decided to add 5 more images into training folder and 3 more images in validation folder